deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Vemun made a face and waggled his tongue, universal ten’gewek sign for fond exasperation.
 “Come on, then!
 Eight more after these!” he announced, and was gone so fast his tail nearly made a whipping sound as it lashed behind him.
 Vemik hooted, did likewise, and there was peace and silence once again.

 She became aware of Schuster trying not to laugh.
-He cleared his throat, wrestled his face back down into a mere smile, then cleared his throat. “...How about…we go get some tea?” he suggested.
+He cleared his throat, wrestled his face back down into a mere smile, then cleared his throat. “…How about…we go get some tea?” he suggested.
 “I’m sure they can figure out where to put the pallets when they’re not showing off for us.”

 “That sounds good.
 And this Shawshank Redemption you mentioned.
 Book, film?”